 Browned Butter Honey Garlic Shrimp feels like a gourmet shrimp meal, with half of the effort, maximum taste and all in less than 15 minutes!
 No marinating required.

 This Browned Butter Honey Garlic Shrimp is a reader favourite all over the world AND now on video!
 A revamped version of this Browned Butter Honey Garlic Salmon — seared shrimp cooked in browned butter infused with honey, garlic and lemon juice.
 Simple ingredients, maximum flavours and just as good with shrimp!
 If you loved that recipe, you will absolutely fall in love with this version.

-This Browned Butter Honey Garlic Shrimp has been on my mind since I first published that salmon recipe nearly TWO YEARS AGO!
+This Browned Butter Honey Garlic Shrimp has been on my mind since I first published that salmon recipe nearly FIVE YEARS AGO!
 Yet, it feels like yesterday I was browning that butter, mixing it with honey and garlic, and blowing my mind with the mixture of flavours coming out of my skillet.

 I revisited that feeling over the last few months, again and again perfecting this recipe and going through pounds of shrimp (or prawns for my Aussie followers); possibly leaving a dent in my bank account to perfect this recipe for you guys!

 As much as that salmon recipe was pretty easy to come up with, this one took a bit more experimenting.
 Mainly because of the browned butter.
 It’s not just a matter of throwing shrimp into a skillet and cooking it all.
 (Did that.
 Didn’t work.
 They simmer instead of searing and that’s no bueno in the flavour department.)
 With this recipe, I used the same ingredients I did for the salmon, adding a tablespoon of soy sauce for a bit of extra saltiness and added flavour, and seared them in batches to ensure a nice and even sear.

 SKILLET OR NON STICK PANS